boxed/relatedhow/README.md

 # Related how?

-Once you've set this app up and imported and processed the data you can use the command line to get a little tree for two species:
+Once you've set this app up and imported and processed the data you can use the command line to get a tree for a bunch of species:

 ```
 > python related_how_graph.py "Homo sapiens" "Pan troglodytes" "Gorilla gorilla" "Canis lupus" "Capra aegagrus hircus" "Equus ferus caballus" "Bos taurus" "Felis silvestris catus" "Tachyglossidae"